-A trademark is a sign and is used to distinguish goods and services.
-These cannot be used by other companies.
+A trademark registration is a sign and is used to distinguish goods and services.
+Other companies cannot use these.
 Trademark will usually include a word, symbol or logo that differentiates the company.
-It is important to understand that only goods and services of a certain type in your chosen class will be protected by the trademark.
+It is essential to understand that the trademark will protect only goods and services of a certain type in your class that you choose.

 It is a protection for your brand from others who want to profit from the brand name or reputation.
 It also differentiates you from the competition and enables the customers to differentiate your brand from others.

 An examiner will check the application and send a report notifying whether the mark is acceptable or not.
 The process takes about two months.
-If the mark is accepted at this stage it will be advertised in the weekly Trade Marks Journal following which the general public has 3 months to object to the application.
+If the mark is acceptable at this stage it will be advertisable in the weekly Trade Marks Journal following which the general public has 3 months to object to the application.

-If nobody objects or opposes your trademark the process will usually take around 6 months.
+Usually the process will take around 6 months, supposing that nobody objects or opposes your trademark.
 However, if there are some objections along the way that you can challenge the process may take longer.

 The official fee of £200 will be taken per application in one category with extra £50 for each extra class.

 Trademark Renewal or Cancellation

 Once the registration is received the trademark is protected for 10 years from the date of filing.
 The trademark can be renewed as many times as you wish.
 The cost of renewals are the same as the registration fee.